Pathfinder - The Alchemist Handbook

 - Resurgent Transformation: A fantastic way to keep yourself alive, but the 100gp material component cost will add up quickly if you use it every day.

-- Twin Form: Unique to Alchemists, twin form lets you get away with some serious shenigans.
-Create a twin and send it to scout ahead, set of traps, or distract a monster.
+- Twin Form: Unique to Alchemists (and Ingestigators because they share a spell list), twin form lets you get away with some serious shenanigans.
+Create a twin and send it to scout ahead, set off traps, or distract a monster.
 Send your twin into a dangerous combat, let it die, then run into the fight after the twin dies at full health and ready to win the day.
 The rounds/level duration doesn't let you do a lot, but that's probably for the best.

 - Protection: If you want to go into melee, you need all of the AC you can get.